Morita invariance for infinitesimal deformations: -Modules

 \section{$A_f$-Modules}

-Let $A$ be a $\K$-algebra and let $f : A \otimes_\K A \to A$ be a Hochschild $2$-cocycle.
-In this section we define a category $\C$ and we describe the category $\mod A_f$ of finite dimensional left modules over the infinitesimal deformation $A_f$ by means of an equivalence functor $F:\C \to \mod A_f$.
+Let $A$ and $B$ be two Morita equivalent $\K$-algebras, let $f : A \otimes_\K A \to A$ be a Hochschild $2$-cocycle and $g=\phi^2(f)$.
+The goal of this paper is to show the Morita equivalence between the infinitesimal deformations $A_f$ and $B_{g}$.
+In order to prove this equivalence, in Section \ref{sec:morita_eq} we will construct $A_f$-$B_g$-bimodules.
+An $A_f$-$B_g$-bimodule is an uple $(M_0,M_1,T_M,f_M,g_M)$ where $M_0$ and $M_1$ are $A$-$B$-bimodules, $(M_0,M_1,T_M,f_M)$ is a left $A_f$-module, $(M_0,M_1,T_M,g_M)$ is a right $B_g$-module and these module structures satisfy certain compatible condition, see Remark \ref{bimodulos}.
+We need first to describe the category of $A_f$-modules.
+In this section we introduce a category $\C_f$ and we describe the category $\mod A_f$ of finite dimensional left modules over the infinitesimal deformation $A_f$ by means of an equivalence functor $F:\C_f \to \mod A_f$.

-Let $\C$ be the category whose objects are uples $(M_0,M_1,T_M,f_M)$ with $M_0, M_1 \in \mod A$, $T_M \in \Hom_A(M_0, M_1)$ a monomorphism and $f_M \in \Hom_\K (A \otimes_\K M_0, M_1)$, satisfying the following condition
+Let $\C_f$ be the category whose objects are uples $(M_0,M_1,T_M,f_M)$ with $M_0, M_1 \in \mod A$, $T_M \in \Hom_A(M_0, M_1)$ a monomorphism and $f_M \in \Hom_\K (A \otimes_\K M_0, M_1)$, satisfying the following condition

 for $a,b \in A, m_0 \in M_0$.
 The morphisms between objects $(M_0,M_1,T_M,f_M)$ and $(N_0,N_1,T_N,f_N)$ are triples of morphisms $(u_0, u_1, u_2)$ where $u_0 \in \Hom_A(M_0, N_0)$, $u_1 \in \Hom_\K (M_0, N_1)$ and $u_2 \in \Hom_A (M_1, N_1)$ are such that the diagram